 The most effective way to find affordable auto insurance premiums in South Dakota is to compare quotes from several providers.
 Below, we’ve published a list of recommendations for different driver profiles:

 |Liberty Mutual||Safe Drivers|

 Best Car Insurance Companies in South Dakota

-We looked at complaint data and reviews to score car insurance companies in South Dakota and find the best providers in your area.
+We looked at complaint data and reviews to rank car insurance companies in South Dakota and find the best providers.
 Take a look at the results of our analysis below:

 Minimum Car Insurance Requirements in South Dakota

 South Dakota law requires all drivers to have auto insurance that meets the following limits: